Transport · Airports · LZY

 About this airport

-Nyingchi Mainling Airport is positioned in the Yarlung Tsangpo (Brahmaputra) river valley at approximately 2,949 metres — significantly lower than Lhasa's Gonggar Airport, making it the most physiologically comfortable entry point to the Tibet Autonomous Region.
-The airport serves Nyingchi Prefecture (known in Tibetan as Kongpo), a region that has been called the 'Switzerland of Tibet' for its lower altitude, dense conifer forests, and relatively green landscape compared to the high plateau of Lhasa.
+Nyingchi Mainling Airport is positioned in the Yarlung Tsangpo (Brahmaputra) river valley at approximately 2,949 metres — significantly lower than Lhasa's Gonggar Airport at 3,570 m, making it the most physiologically comfortable entry point to the Tibet Autonomous Region for passengers arriving from low-altitude cities.
+The airport serves Nyingchi Prefecture (known in Tibetan as Kongpo or sNying-khri), a region that stands apart from the high plateau of central Tibet: lower in altitude, heavily forested with pine and fir, and considerably wetter due to moisture carried up the Yarlung Tsangpo gorge from the Indian Ocean.

 Tibet Travel Permit requirements apply to most foreign nationals visiting this airport.
 The permit is issued by the Tibet Tourism Bureau and must be arranged in advance through a Tibet-registered travel agency.
-Confirm current requirements before booking — permit availability for foreign nationals has changed periodically [VERIFY: current permit status — May 2026].
+Individual independent travel is not permitted for most foreign nationals in Tibet — group or semi-group tour arrangements are required for permit issuance.
+Confirm current requirements before booking, as permit availability and conditions have changed periodically and the situation can shift with little notice [VERIFY: current permit status — May 2026].

 Terminals